 The Nissan LEAF was one of the pioneers of the mainstream electric vehicle, and it remains a strong alternative to leaders like the Model 3.
 It offers a pair of range options, the 240-km base model and the 363-km PLUS model.

 Neither the base nor the PLUS model can touch the Model 3 Standard Range Plus' driving range, but their pricing starts far lower.
 Plus, they qualify for most of the same rebates as the Tesla.
 Another bonus: finding a new or pre-owned Nissan LEAF is fairly simple.

 The BMW i3 isn't your typical posh Bimmer.
 Instead, it's an environmentally friendly EV with an innovative powertrain option.
-The i3 starts with a base model that includes only an electric motor and enough battery to travel 246 km.
+The i3 starts with a base model with only an electric motor and enough battery to travel 130 to 246 km.

-If you need more range, there’s the optional Range Extender model that adds a small gasoline generator to deliver an extra 116 km.
-However, the added weight of the engine drops the all-electric range to 203 km.
+If you need more range, the optional Range Extender model adds a small gasoline generator to deliver an extra 116 to 129 km of range.
+However, the added weight of the engine drops the all-electric range to 116 to 203 km.

 The Volkswagen e-Golf stands out for blending in.
 Unlike many other EVs, the e-Golf looks almost identical to any other Golf on the road.
-Where it stands out is under the skin, where it features a 100-kW electric motor and a 198-km all-electric range.
+It stands out under the skin, where it features a 100-kW electric motor and a 198-km all-electric range.